 Textbooks and Resources

 There is no required textbook for this course.
 However, we do highly recommend C: A Reference Manual by Harbison and Steele.
-I have found it to be invaluable and always near my desk.
-I asked Baker Library to obtain a copy and place it on reserve.
-There may be copies available in local bookstores, or you can order it from Amazon or Barnes & Noble.
+I have found it to be invaluable.
+You can find a copy of the pdf online.
+You can also order it from Amazon or Barnes & Noble, if desired.
 Look for the most recent (fifth) edition.